 Brick is beneficial to areas with high moisture as it breathes and allows water to escape.
 Concrete can be manufactured to be permeable; when used for driveways, sidewalks, parking lots, and other pavements, interlocking permeable concrete pavers can help to retain stormwater runoff and replenish local water supplies.

 Brick are made of natural materials and can be recycled by being chipped, crushed, or ground down and used for landscaping materials or combined with raw materials to be mixed into new bricks.
 After concrete construction has served its original purpose, the concrete can be crushed and recycled into aggregate for use in new concrete pavements or as backfill and road base.

-Clay, bricks main component, is made is a high-density material, helping keep your house cool in summer and warm in winter.
+Clay, brick’s main component, is a high-density material, which helps keep your house cool in summer and warm in winter.
 Homes built with concrete walls, foundations, and floors are highly energy efficient as they take advantage of concretes’ thermal stability.
 Both brick and concrete can help you use less energy and lower your energy bill, carbon footprint, and environmental impact with their ability to regulate building temperature.

 Steps We are Taking to Create Sustainable Materials

 In order to achieve greater sustainability, we have converted all our concrete manufacturing facilities to a cement content which contains crushed limestone, reducing the amount of cement clinker in the mix and the carbon generated by the process.
 We are also bagging Type 1 L cement now instead of Portland Cement Type I&II.